 Will the panel address a controversial topic?
 Have the presence of the panelists incited disruptive behavior at other events?
 Carol Cambridge, a workplace violence expert says, “Controversial speakers or controversial subjects such as immigration, animal rights or even oil drilling can provoke violence.”
 Are the panelists being stalked by an ex or a fan?
 Cambridge continues, “You would be surprised by the number of speakers who have found themselves in this type of terrifying situation.
 Make sure your meeting professional [and panel moderator!] is aware of the threat.”

 Prior to the event, think about your response to a number of situations.
 Crisis expert Gerard Braud calls this your “Vulnerability Assessment,” in which you list all of the crises your organization, or you as a panel moderator, speaker, or meeting professional are vulnerable to during an event.
-This is just the first step of his 5 Steps to Keep a Situation from Becoming a Crisis at Your Next Meeting, which you can learn here.
+This is just the first step of his 5 Steps to Keep a Situation from Becoming a Crisis at Your Next Meeting:

 Specifically, think about your response to these five different emergency situations: